Macalester College: Student body

 Macalester maintains a high international enrollment for its institutional type as a percentage of its student body.
 As of fall 2025, international students constituted 16% of the student body.
 Its 2,068 students come from 49 U.S. states, Washington D.C., American Samoa, Puerto Rico, the Northern Mariana Islands and 107 countries; 40% of the U.S. student body are students of color.
+Macalester has a strong relationship with the United World Colleges, a network of International Baccalaureate schools designed for students interested in gaining leadership and cross-cultural skills in a global context.
+Since 1986, Macalester has welcomed UWC students, with 18 UWC campuses represented at Macalester and over 500 UWC alumni who have graduated from Macalester.